sweet-share/test_task/README.md

  2. Image processing.

   Task is carried out in "Cloth processing.ipynb" Colab-notebook.
-I've just reversed the mask and applied it to background to make it blue, simple as that.
+I've just reversed the mask and applied it to the background to make it blue, that's it.